-- 3 tbsp mayo (I use organic or avocado oil)
+- 3 tablespoons mayo I use avocado oil mayo

-- 3/4 cup whole wheat or spelt flour
+- 3/4 cup whole wheat flour all-purpose or gluten-free flour

 - Place shredded zucchini in a linen towel and squeeze really well, twisting at the top and pressing on the “ball” with zucchini.
 I have squeezed about 1/2 cup of water.

-- Preheat large ceramic non-stick skillet or griddle on medium heat and spray with cooking spray or add a bit of oil and spread with spatula (my preference).
-Add about 1/3 cup mixture (don’t flatten too thin), fry for 4-5 minutes, carefully flip and cook another 4 minutes or until brown.
+- Preheat large skillet or griddle on medium heat and add a bit of oil to coat.
+Add about 1/3 cup mixture (don’t flatten too thin), fry for 4-5 minutes, carefully flip and cook another 4 minutes or until golden brown.
 Work in batches.
 Fritters fry faster as skillet gets hotter, so watch closely.